xeome/notes.xeome.dev/content/notes/Emulating Cortex A72.md

 20220808_raspi_4_bookworm.img2      819200 4095999 3276800  1,6G 83 Linux
 ```

+### Get offset for mounting

-- Before we mount the image to do some stuff, we need to get an offset in order to correctly mount.<br>Find the `Start` number in the second partition `$something.img2`.
-It's `819200` in my case.
-Multiply it by 512, which equals `419430400` in my case.
+To mount the image, we need to find the offset by finding the `Start` number in the second partition (in this case, `20220808_raspi_4_bookworm.img2`).
+In this example, the start number is 819200.
+Multiply this number by 512 to get the offset, which is 419430400.

+### Create a mount directory

-- Create a mount directory:
+Create a mount directory:

 ```sh
 $ mkdir /mnt/raspi4
 ```

-- We can now mount image:
+### Mount the image

+Mount the image using the offset:

 ```sh
 $ sudo mount -o offset=419430400 20220808_raspi_4_bookworm.img /mnt/raspi4
 ```

+### Extract kernel and initrd

-- Now we can extract kernel and initrd from image:<br>(NOTE: We are cd'd into rpi_image directory)
+Now we can extract kernel and initrd from image:<br>(NOTE: We are cd'd into rpi_image directory):

 ```sh
 $ cp /mnt/raspi4/vmlinuz .
 $ cp /mnt/raspi4/initrd.img .
 ```

+### Edit fstab for slicker(?)
+QEMU operation

-- Finally, we need to edit `fstab` for slicker(?) mounting via QEMU
+Finally, we need to edit `fstab` for slicker(?) mounting via QEMU:

 ```
 $ nano /mnt/raspi4/etc/fstab